Implications of border lines and 3D footprint lines on Mechanical Layer 1

 Conclusion

 Understanding the role of the Mechanical Layer in PCB design is crucial for accurate component placement and slot recognition.
 By following the guidelines provided in this article and considering the example scenario, you can ensure their designs are optimized for manufacturing processes.
-Proper utilization of the Mechanical Layer, along with other relevant layers, will result in high-quality PCBs that meet the desired specifications.
+Proper utilization of the Mechanical Layer, along with other relevant layers and adherence to JLCPCB's DFM guidelines, will result in high-quality PCBs that meet the desired specifications.

 Keep Learning